citp/privacy-policy-historical/z/zo/zoo/zoovy.com.md

 #### 14\.
 CONTACTING ZOOVY

-If you have any questions about this privacy statement, the practices of this site, or your dealings with this Web site, you can [click here](http://www.zoovy.net/contact.php) or contact:
+If you have any questions about this privacy statement, the practices of this site, or your dealings with this Web site, you can [click here](http://www.zoovy.com/company/contact) or contact:

 Zoovy, Inc.
 Customer Care
-445 Marine View Avenue
+5868 Owens Ave.
-Suite 200
+Suite #150
-Del Mar, CA 92014-3969
+Carlsbad, CA. 92008
 [support@zoovy.com](mailto:support@zoovy.com)

+|